isaac-mason/arancini/packages/arancini/README.md

 const world = new World()
 ```

-If you have Systems registered in the World, you can use `world.update()` to run the systems.

-If you don't have any Systems registered, you don't need to call `update`!
+If you have systems registered in the world, you can use `world.update()` to run the systems.
+If you don't have any systems registered, you don't need to call `update`!
 Arancini is fully reactive, queries will be updated as the composition of entities change.

 ```ts
 const delta = 1 / 60